Ad Format Unification FAQ

 Video Orientation FAQ

-1: What do the video orientation changes mean for a DSP?
+1: What do the video orientation changes mean for a bidder?

 As of June 2019, VAST videos will automatically render in the same orientation as a user’s mobile device (i.e. portrait or landscape).

-2: Can the DSP remove the MoPubForceOrientation VAST extension from their creatives?
+2: Can a bidder remove the MoPubForceOrientation VAST extension from their creatives?

 3: Does this mean that any bid response containing the MoPubForceOrientation VAST extension will become invalid and won’t serve the ad at all?

 No. If a bid response contains the MoPub Force Orientation VAST extension, MoPub will just ignore it, and the bid won’t be invalidated.
 Note: Android SDKs up to v5.7.1 will continue to respect

 MoPubForceOrientation Portrait and Landscape flags (if they exist).